MaddyGuthridge/Universal-Controller-Script/docs/contributing/overview.md

 * The current state is ticked.
 This is usually the main state.
 In the main
   state:

-    * Special plugins are ticked and applied.

-    * The current plugin is ticked and applied.

-        * The plugin object is ticked.

-        * Tick callback functions are called.

-    * Final special plugins are ticked and applied.
+  * Plugins are ticked using [this order](plugins/event_processing.md).

   * The device is ticked.

     * Control matchers are ticked.

       * Control surfaces are ticked.